 These are the words of Mouhaildin, a father in his thirties who lives in a small village in Darfur.

 Amnesty International research points to the repeated, merciless use of chemical weapons to kill and maim its own people.

 Amnesty is continuing to gather more credible evidence that attacks by government forces are ongoing.
 But to do so, we need your urgent help.

-Please, donate today and help us expose the terrible crimes we believe the Sudanese government is committing, and to call them to account.
+Please, donate today to Amnesty International UK Section Charitable Trust and help us expose the terrible crimes we believe the Sudanese government is committing, and to call them to account.